Passing Parameters Through URLs

 ***The &campaignevent parameter determines which event is associated to the customer entry form.
 The value of this parameter is the internal ID of the campaign event.

-If a partner's site links to your online customer form, you might want the partner field to show the name of the partner.
-To do this you would create a link to the URL that would look like this:
+If a partner's site links to your online customer form, you might want the Partner field to show their name.
+To do this, you can create a link in this format:

 https://sample.online.customer.form.com?partner=Partner%20Name

-When a lead clicks the link to your online customer form on the partner's web page, the lead transfers to your online customer form.
-The Partner field has the partner's name automatically entered.
+When a lead clicks the link to your online customer form on the partner's web page, they are taken to your online customer form.
+The Partner field is filled in automatically.

-If you link to online customer forms in NetSuite, you can pass information into custom fields about the person navigating to the form.
+If you link to online customer forms in NetSuite, you can pass information into custom fields about the person filling out the form.
 For example, you could pass this information when linking to a custom record form from your Customer Center.

 The internal form URL from the External subtab of the online form record lets you add any of the parameters in the table below.